LSSTDESC/rail/docs/source/rail_stages/what_are_rail_stages.rst

 .. flowchart: stages to other stages

 A RAIL stage is a single algorithm that can be run in a reproducible way.
-Each stage has a specific goal, but can be configured through the use of paremeters.
+Each stage has a specific goal, but can be configured through the use of parameters.
 They are the basic building blocks of a larger pipeline and can be parallelized across processors or computing nodes.

 ===============
 Types of Stages